Embedded leadership changes what is actually possible

 “TJ embeds himself as a member of the senior team and works with all stakeholders to develop a high performing CTO and high performing development team.
 He institutes workflows and behaviours based on well defined principles.”CTO, Technology Company

-Why embedded leadership is the future
+Why embedded leadership matters now

 Consulting is too removed